-In order to be eligible for crediting from removals, Participants must have successfully reduced emissions from deforestation and degradation below the TREES Crediting Level (at the time of the most recently verified TREES Monitoring Report).
-Removals from the conversion of non-forest to forest are eligible under TREES.
+In order to be eligible for crediting from removals, for any year that Participants wish to claim crediting from removals, they must also demonstrate that emissions from deforestation and degradation have been reduced below the TREES Crediting Level during the same year.
+Removals from the conversion of non-forest to forest are eligible under TREES, provided they occur on lands that have been non-forest for a period of five (5) years prior to the start of planting or restoration activities.